 Understanding the Kidney Transplant process:

-For an overview of the kidney transplant process cick on the following brochure:
+For an overview of the kidney transplant process take a look at the YouTube videos and brochures below:

 - Step by Step Guide Through Kidney Transplant Process (PDF)